MiJia-ID/GGN-GO/README.md

     pip install . or pip install -r requirements.txt

 You also need to install the relative packages to run ESM2 and ProtTrans protein language model. \
-ESM2 model weight we use can be downloaded [here](https://dl.fbaipublicfiles.com/fair-esm/models/esm1b_t33_650M_UR50S.pt).
-ProtTrans model weight we use can be downloaded [here](https://github.com/agemagician/ProtTrans)

-## Model training

 ## Run GGN-GO for prediction